 Find and file properties

-It's important to get up-to-date bank-owned property information and act on it as quickly as possible.
-RealtyTrac subscribers can access our daily updated national database of bank-owned properties online.
+It's important to get up-to-date pre-foreclosure information and act on it as quickly as possible.
+RealtyTrac subscribers can access our daily updated national database of pre-foreclosure properties online.
 Subscribers can also set up daily alert e-mails to be notified of new property posted on RealtyTrac.

 Develop a system to keep track of properties that interest you.
-A good tracking system is important as most foreclosure buyers pursue many properties, sometimes over a period of several months.
+A good tracking system is important since most pre-foreclosure buyers pursue many properties sometimes over a period of several months.
 RealtyTrac subscribers can print out property details, save properties to an online preferred listing folder or download properties into a spreadsheet.

-You or your real estate agent should initiate contact with the bank to express your interest in the property.
-Before you expend the time and effort to contact the bank, make sure you're fully prepared to buy.
+You or your real estate agent should initiate contact with the owner to express your interest in the property.
+Before you expend the time and effort to contact the owner, make sure you're fully prepared to buy.

 Negotiate a purchase agreement

-Once you make contact with the bank's asset manager or REO officer, you should arrange to walk through the property (with your agent if applicable) to make sure it fits your criteria as a buyer.
+Once you have made contact with the owner, you should meet with them for further discussion about the property.
+As part of this meeting, or a later one, you should arrange to walk through the property to make sure it meets your criteria as a buyer.

-If both you and the bank agree to proceed, you should start negotiating the terms of the purchase agreement.
+If you and the owner both agree to proceed, you need to negotiate the terms of a purchase.
+These negotiations will involve you, the owner and the foreclosing lender.
 A real estate agent can be a valuable resource during the negotiating process.

 Close the deal

-Once you've arrived at an agreement with the foreclosing bank, you can put the agreement in writing.
-You should have a local real estate agent or real estate attorney help if you're not familiar with how to draw up a purchase agreement.
+Once you've arrived at an agreement with the owner in default, the foreclosing lender and any other lien holders, you can put the agreement in writing.
+If you're not familiar with how to draw up a purchase agreement, you should have a local real estate agent or real estate attorney help.

 An escrow company, who acts as a third party, can manage the transfer of money and property ownership.
 Assuming that you have your financing secured, this should be a fairly smooth process.